-Just like their name, Tiger Sharks appear with vertical stripes on their body similar to a tiger.
+Just like their name, Tiger Sharks appear with vertical stripes on their body, similar to a tiger.
 These lines are usually seen in juvenile sharks and disappear when they reach adulthood.
-Tiger sharks are almost monstrous in size, reaching a length of atleast18 feet and 2000 pounds, making them the fourth-largest shark and second-largest predatory shark, losing only to the Great White.
+Tiger sharks are almost monstrous in size, reaching a length of at least 18 feet and 2000 pounds, making them the fourth-largest shark and second-largest predatory shark, losing only to the Great White.

 Juvenile and adult tiger sharks live in different habitats because of predatory habits.
-Adult tiger sharks are on the top of the food chain and don’t have many predators other than killer whales and humans.
+Adult tiger sharks are at the top of the food chain and don’t have many predators other than killer whales and humans.
 For this reason, they prefer the open coast and diverse coral reefs.

 Juveniles, on the other hand, may be eaten by larger sharks and even by adult Tiger Sharks.
 For this reason, juveniles are usually found living in estuaries and protected bays.

 Tiger sharks are aggressive predators and eat just almost anything they can bite and swallow.
 Their diets consist of many different fishes, invertebrates, vertebrates, seabirds, turtles, dead animals, and so on.
-Their powerful jaws and sharp, highly serrated teeth allow them to crack hard shells of turtles and clams.
+Their powerful jaws and sharp, highly serrated teeth allow them to crack the hard shells of turtles and clams.

-They are also found eating human-related trash (like tires, bottles, license plates, plastics, etc) that makes itself down to the ocean floor.
+They are also found eating human-related trash (like tires, bottles, license plates, plastics, etc) that makes it down to the ocean floor.
 In one way, these scavenger sharks are responsible for keeping the oceans clean.

-These dangerous creatures are known for attacking humans and earned a reputation for being man-eaters.
+These dangerous creatures are known for attacking humans and earning a reputation for being man-eaters.
 They tend to be both aggressive and curious when they spot humans in the water.
 Also, because of the lack of taste in their palates, they are unlikely to swim away after biting a human as other sharks do.

-Tiger Sharks are victims of overfishing for their fins, skins, flesh, and livers that contain vitamin A. Their reputation as “man-eaters” (though extremely rarely) also makes them a target of population control efforts in some places much to the disagreements of scientists.
+Tiger Sharks are victims of overfishing for their fins, skins, flesh, and livers that contain vitamin A. Their reputation as “man-eaters” (though extremely rarely) also makes them a target of population control efforts in some places, much to the disagreements of scientists.